student-tech-enthusiast/website/content/blog/phillips-curve.md

 𝚫inflation{% sub %}t{% /sub %} = β{% sub %}0{% /sub %} + β{% sub %}1{% /sub %} unemployment{% sub %}t-1{% /sub %}

-We took this model from Jeff Wooldridge's _Introductory Econometrics 7th edition_ book chapter 10.
+This model is called the _Static Phillips Curve_ model, and we took it from Jeff Wooldridge's _Introductory Econometrics 7th edition_ book chapter 10.
 Here, we want to estimate whether or not inflation is really correlated with unemployment.
 We’re not quite sure at this point why this model uses the first difference of inflation rather than the actual inflation.
 After we did some digging, one possible explanation we can come up with is that inflation tends to be not stationary, i.e. have a trend, but we’re not very confident about it.

 ### Preparing our data